erotourtes/Harpooner/README.md

 <!-- Plugin description end -->

 ### Example
-You need to use [Ideavim](https://plugins.jetbrains.com/plugin/164-ideavim) plugin to use the following keybindings.
+You need to use [IdeaVim](https://plugins.jetbrains.com/plugin/164-ideavim) plugin to use the following keybindings.
-For more useful keybindings see [my set-up](https://github.com/erotourtes/IntellijVim)

 ```Vim
 " Harpoon